jerelle-rimando/nodebrain/README.md

 Visualize tasks, dependencies, and execution status in a live graph interface.

 ### Credential Vault 🔒
-Securely store and manage API keys for models and integrations.
+Securely store and manage encrypted API keys for models and integrations.

 ---